berkeley-ospo/ospo.berkeley.edu/content/_index.md

 type = ''
 columns = '12 12 8 8'
 body = '''
-Welcome to the Berkeley Open Source Program Office!
+Welcome to the Berkeley Open Source Program Office, housed within the [Berkeley Institute for Data Science (BIDS)](https://bids.berkeley.edu).
 We're proud to build upon UC Berkeley's rich legacy of leadership in open-source software development.
 We recognize the transformative power of open-source in driving innovation, fostering collaboration, and accelerating academic research.
 Our mission is to cultivate a vibrant open-source community within our university and beyond, empowering students, faculty, and researchers to contribute to and benefit from the global open-source ecosystem.